-After completing the three steps to link group practices described above, we manually reviewed 19 group practices with 50 or more physicians that linked to different systems through two or xxxii We manually reviewed a sample of the name matches to ensure that this approach generally linked group practices to the correct system.
-All the cases reviewed linked to the correct systems.

-more approaches but could not be resolved by name matching. xxxiii,xxxiv Two researchers conducted web searches of the group practices and candidate systems to determine which of the systems (if any) owned or tightly managed the group practices.
+After completing the three steps to link group practices described above, we manually reviewed 15 group practices with 50 or more physicians that linked to different systems through two or more approaches but could not be resolved by name matching.^{xxxiii,xxxiv} Two researchers conducted web searches of the group practices and candidate systems to determine which of the systems (if any) owned or tightly managed the group practices.
 Specifically, they reviewed the official web pages of the group practices and systems (e.g., "about us" pages and list of practice locations), as well as other information reporting that the two were linked (e.g., news articles announcing mergers that would link the group practice to a system).